CodeQuiver/jukebox/README.md

 # jukebox
-Simple Python script for playing music files.
+Simple Python script for playing sound files.
 By default plays a random selection from a pre-set directory.